NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

     :cell: 9

 The next step is visualizing the results.
 NannyML can plot both the `drift` and `distribution` for a given column.
-We'll first plot the ``jensen_shannon`` method results for each continuous column shown below.
+We will first plot the ``jensen_shannon`` method results for each continuous column shown below.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Drift - Univariate.ipynb